AJFaraday/smiff_music/docs/help/introduction/quick_start_guide.md

 > play tom2 on steps 1 to 32 skipping 4
 </pre>

-That\`s a lot to type, huh?
-There\`s a special feature of the SMIFF terminal.
+That's a lot to type, huh?
+There's a special feature of the SMIFF terminal.
 If you press up you can scroll through your previous commands and modify them before sending them again.
 Try this as we add more tom toms.

 <pre>
 > play tom2 on steps 1 to 32 skipping 5